lettersnail v0.0.1 — a simple email notification helper.

 This will show which messages are going to be sent within the next 7 days.
 Use

-parameter to change how many days in advance are processed.
+the --days parameter to change how many days in advance are processed.
 If you

-parameter, all pending messages will be listed.
+use the --all parameter, all pending messages will be listed.

-The format is simply date subject (filename)
+The format is simply date subject (filename).

 $ lettersnail next --all Showing all messages.
 2061-07-28 00:00 Watch Halley's Comet (halley.msg) 2134-01-01 00:00 Unfreeze Clemens (unfreeze.msg)

-run
+run command

 link:cmd/run.go[]